• Skip to primary navigation

 A silicone muffin pan filled with baked homemade egg bites.

-Do not be alarmed if you look in the oven and the egg bites rise a little above the pan edges.
-They will almost immediately fall back down and become level with the edge when removed from the oven.
+Don’t be alarmed if the egg bites rise above the edges of the pan while baking—they will quickly settle back down once removed from the oven.

 The list of add-ins that can be used in this egg bites recipe make the possibilities nearly infinite, but here are a few of our favorite flavor-combos to get you started: